meteor-blog/meteor-blog/index.md

 * Roll your own admin page using the methods provided by [meteor-roles](https://atmosphere.meteor.com/package/roles), or
 * Use an accounts admin package like [accounts-admin-ui-bootstrap-3](https://atmosphere.meteor.com/package/accounts-admin-ui-bootstrap-3).

-### Fast Render

-If your app uses [fast-render](https://github.com/arunoda/meteor-fast-render), the blog pages will render using fast-render automatically.

 ### Comments

 **DISQUS**